 Some are more well-known than others, but there are a few secret gems off the beaten path that you too may fall in love with.

-Depending on the weather and how many days you have, whether it be 4 days in Rome or 5 days in Rome, I recommend either spending your last or second to last day in one of Rome’s magnificent parks.
+Depending on the weather and how many days you have, whether it be 4 days in Rome or 5 days, I recommend either spending your last or second to last day in one of Rome’s magnificent parks.

 One of the most well-known and visited parks in central Rome is Villa Borghese.
 Villa Borghese is a landscape garden in Rome consisting of several buildings, museums, and attractions.
 It is the third-largest public park in Rome and its vastness gives you some of the most spectacular views of the city and places to create your picnic.